phphd/exceptional-matcher/README.md

 #### Default

-`DefaultViolationFormatter` is used by default if other formatter is not specified.
+`DefaultViolationFormatter` is used by default if another formatter is not specified.

 It provides a very basic way to format violations, building `ConstraintViolation` with these parameters: `$message`, `$root`, `$propertyPath`, `$value`.

 #### Constraint Violation List Formatter

 `ViolationListExceptionFormatter` is used to format violations for the exceptions that implement `ViolationListException` interface.
-It allows to easily capture the exception that has `ConstraintViolationList` obtained from the validator.
+It allows you to easily capture the exception that has a `ConstraintViolationList` obtained from the validator.

 > You can also format Symfony's native `ValidationFailedException` with `ValidationFailedExceptionFormatter`.